 Oatmeal is packed full of fiber and low glycemic carbs that will make sure you have long-lasting energy, feel full for longer periods of time and maintain a healthy digestive tract.
 It is also rich in manganese, iron and B vitamins which all play a role in energy production and may help you feel a lot more energized.

-Oats by themselves can keep you feeling strong and stimulated, but you can “power them up” and make them more colorful, fun and nutrient-dense by adding some frozen, fresh or dried fruits, and nuts.
-You can also try mixing in some nut butter like peanut and almond, or seeds like chia seeds and pumpkin seeds.
+Oats by themselves can keep you feeling strong and stimulated, but you can “power them up” and make them more colorful, fun and nutrient-dense by adding some frozen, fresh or dried fruits, dark chocolate, and nuts.
+You can also try mixing in some nut butter like peanut and almond, or seeds like chia seeds and pumpkin seeds easily found in your local grocery store.

 Packed by nature in a “little yellow bag”, bananas are an easy grab-and-go fruit and full of nutritional goodness.
 For a long time, they have been a favorite energy source for cyclists, runners and several other types of endurance training athletes.